Naboth van den Broek

 M. Jur., Leiden University, The Netherlands; LL.M., Georgetown

-Mr. van den Broek is adjunct professor of international trade and investment, and an attorney and global public policy advisor at Wilmer Cutler Pickering Hale and Dorr...Continue Reading
+Mr. van den Broek is adjunct professor of international trade and investment, and an attorney and global public policy advisor at Wilmer Cutler Pickering Hale...Continue Reading

 Mr. van den Broek also acts as strategic and legal counsel to companies and associations on the development and implementation of international market access, government relations, legislative and policy strategies.
 His practice in this regard focuses, in particular, on issues relating to trade, investment, technology, innovation, and energy & natural resources.
 Among other things, he acts as strategic and legal counsel to a coalition of large technology companies; advises companies and governments on the intersection between global Intellectual Property Rights (IPR), technology policy, and trade; has advised companies and governments on bilateral and multilateral trade and investment negotiations in the U.S., Europe, Asia, and elsewhere; and advises companies and associations on a range of other EU, US and international legal and strategic challenges in the energy, technology, financial services, life sciences, chemicals, communications and aerospace sectors.